Two girl suicide bombers attack north Cameroon town

 Locals killed the second bomber before her device detonated, he added, without going into further details.

-Fighters from Boko Haram have killed thousands in their campaign to carve out an Islamist state in their base in northeast Nigeria and have also launched attacks in neighbouring Chad, Niger and Cameroon.
+Fighters from Boko Haram have killed thousands in their campaign to carve out an Islamist state in their base in northeast Nigeria and have also launched attacks in neighboring Chad, Niger and Cameroon.

 The group has frequently used female bombers and children to hit targets.